nelsonripoll/redhat-certs-notes/RHCSA/Simple HTTP and FTP/README.md

-# Configure Simple File Sharing
+# Simple HTTP and FTP
 Apache web server is the default HTTP server and vsFTP is the default corresponding FTP server.
 Configuration is simple and SELinux should be enabled.